Millie's Guide Public

 What should you study to start a career in writing?

-Outside of these more obvious programs, there are other options such as degrees in communication, marketing, publishing, public relations (PR), or even fields like writing for television.
-These are all starting points to hone your writing skills, depending on what kind of writing you envision making a career out of.
+Outside of these more obvious programs, there are other options such as degrees in communication, marketing, publishing, and public relations (PR), or even fields like writing for television.
+These are all starting points to hone your writing skills, depending on the kind of writing you envision making a career out of.

 “It’s worth taking courses in other specializations or trying out an internship that approaches writing from a different angle.”

-Even if you choose your track in one specific program, it’s worth taking courses in other specializations or trying out an internship that approaches writing from a different angle to get a better idea of the available options out there.
-For example, as a creative writing major you can choose to specialize in a genre such as poetry while still exploring other electives such as feature writing, creative nonfiction, or children’s literature.
+Even if you choose your track in one specific program, it's worth taking courses in other specializations or trying out an internship that approaches writing from a different angle to get a better idea of the available options out there.
+For example, as a creative writing major, you can choose to specialize in a genre such as poetry while still exploring other electives such as feature writing, creative nonfiction, or children's literature.

 What can a career in writing look like?